splunk/observability-workshop/content/en/synthetics/_index.md

 ![placeholder](/images/synthetics/image2.png)

-!!! info "Tip"
+{{% alert title="Tip" color="info" %}}
 As you are creating the steps think about how to go about using the [Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions) feature in Splunk Synthetic Monitoring which is very powerful. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
 These transactions logically group similar parts of a flow together, so that users can view the performance of multiple steps and page(s) grouped under one Business Transaction."*
+{{% /alert %}}

 Click on **Advanced** and make sure the **Viewport Size** is set to **Default desktop: 1366 x 768**